openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_files.rst

 ###########################

-To use images in your course content, or to use other documents such as a syllabus, you must upload the files to the **Files & Uploads** page, then link to the uploaded files from a component in your course or a bulk email message.
+To use images in your course content, or to use other documents such as a syllabus, you must upload the files to the **Files & Uploads** page.
+You can then include links to the files you upload in your course content in Studio, or in a bulk email message sent from the Instructor Dashboard.

 *******************
 Overview